We offer fully guided elk hunts with both rifle and bow. Our hunts are guided 2-x-1, and 1-x-1 hunts can be arranged for an additional fee.

 This hunt is a wilderness style hunt.
 It is a remote camp using horses and mules to access the camp and hunt areas.

-The ride into camp is two hours from the trailhead to camp.
-This area holds excellent numbers of resident elk as well as a migratory route in the later fall season.
+The ride into camp is approximately two hours from the trailhead to camp.
+This area holds excellent numbers of resident elk as well as gaining a migratory herd in the later fall season.

 Success rate with a rifle in this area has been around 90% harvest for many years.
 Archery hunters in this area have enjoyed a 50% success rate with 75% opportunity.

-This is a classic mountain-style elk hunt, hunting mature 5- and 6-point bulls with larger bulls taken.
+This is a classic wilderness-style elk hunt, hunting mature 5- and 6-point bulls with larger bulls taken.
+Average bulls taken range from 260-280.

 Hunt #1 hunting dates: Archery, September 15-19 and 22-27; Rifle, October 1-5, 9-13, 17-21 and 25-29.